DioxusLabs/docsite/docs-src/en/cookbook/platforms/fullstack/publishing.md

 ## Publishing with Github Pages

 You can use Dioxus fullstack to pre-render your application and then hydrate it on the client.
-This works well with pages hosted staticly on providers like Github Pages.
+This works well with pages hosted statically on providers like Github Pages.
 In fact, the official Dioxus site uses this approach.

-You can set up your application to staticly generate all static pages:
+You can set up your application to statically generate all static pages:

 ```rust
 {{#include src/doc_examples/fullstack_static.rs}}